 1) H: Honourable, High-Integrity, Solves High-Value Problems

-Companies in this fund are run by entrepreneurs who have a higher purpose and are also honourable and far-sighted.
+Companies selected by the methodology are run by entrepreneurs who have a higher purpose and are also honourable and far-sighted.

 This is backed up by the investment framework which eliminates downside risks from accounting tunnelling fraud and misgovernance.
-The proprietary forward-looking fact-based accounting fraud detection system within the framework developed by Kee Koon Boon, thought leader of the H.E.R.O. investment methodology, ensures that there aren’t malpractices such as unusual related-party transactions, consolidation accounting craftiness (opportunistic shifting of expenses and debt into unconsolidated entities), and hidden balance sheet liabilities.
+The proprietary forward-looking fact-based accounting fraud detection system within the framework developed by HERO, ensures that there aren’t malpractices such as unusual related- party transactions, consolidation accounting craftiness (opportunistic shifting of expenses and debt into unconsolidated entities), and hidden balance sheet liabilities.

 2) E: Exponential